s-goldman/Dusty-Evolved-Star-Kit/README.md

 Attribution
 -----------

-The method used is similar to that of [Goldman et al. 2017](http://adsabs.harvard.edu/abs/2016arXiv161005761G).
+The method used is similar to that of [Goldman et al. (2017)](http://adsabs.harvard.edu/abs/2016arXiv161005761G); a more in-depth publication is in prep.

 Acknowledgements
 ----------------